 1. take a bath and use baking soda in the water.
 Swish into the general area. (this changes the ph to be unfriendly to bacteria)

-2. Use an onion press on the area…this is how, from my blog: http://www.gwens-nest.com/natural-remedies/onion-remedies
+2. Use an onion press on the area…this is how you make on onion press.

-I’d also probably throw in some garlic cloves for extra anti-biotic boost: http://www.gwens-nest.com/natural-remedies/garlic-remedies
+I’d also probably throw in some garlic cloves to your press for extra anti-biotic boost.
+Learn more about using garlic remedies here.

 3. Eat as many onions and garlic as you can in everyday foods…in ways that you *enjoy* eating them.
 I made a BIG pot of french onion soup when I had my bladder infection, and ate it several times a day.
 Salsa, fresh garlic butter toast, or fresh garlic ground in hummus would also be great ways…however you can think to get it into your diet in good quantities will help.

 4. NO sugar.
 No dairy.
-No meat, processed foods, or wheat products.
-The sugar, carbs, and dairy put sugars in the bloodstream, which feed the bacteria.
-The meat is hard to digest, thus using up the body’s energy and resources, and processed food is just junk.
+No processed foods, or wheat products…meaning breads, or anything made with flour or pasta.
+The carbs from these foods are natural sugars that wind up in the bloodstream and feed the bacteria.
+Many people find that they recover faster if they avoid meat.
+Meat is hard to digest, thus using up the body’s energy and resources.
 Dairy can also cause excess mucous production, so it’s best to skip it when you’re not feeling well.
 Cultured, unsweetened diary is fine, and homemade bone/meat broths are excellent…very easy to digest and nutritious.

-Anything you can do to boost your immune system, and get the anti-inflammatory properties of onion and the awesome natural antibiotic (and anti-fungal/ properties of garlic into your blood stream are going to be really beneficial for you.”
+Anything you can do to boost your immune system, and get natural anti-inflammatory properties of onion and the awesome natural antibiotic (and anti-fungal) properties of garlic into your blood stream are going to be really beneficial for you.”

 The MOST Important Thing About Treating a UTI